bcdev/performance-comparisons/python/README.md

 # Python Performance Comparisons

+The following Python packages are required:
+* numpy
+* numba
+* numexpr
+* cython

+A Miniconda3 environment is recommended.
 To build the Cython code on Windows 10 first install Visual Studio Community from

 * https://www.visualstudio.com/products/free-developer-offers-vs.aspx